Board of Directors

 William H. Rastetter, Ph.D.

-Dr. Rastetter, has served on the Board of Directors since February 2010 and as Chairman of the Board of Directors since May 2011.
-Currently, he serves as the Chairman of the Board of Directors for Fate Therapeutics, a publicly traded company focused on stem cell research.
-Dr. Rastetter also services on the Board of Directors at Regulus Therapeutics, a publicly traded company focused on RNA based therapeutics and as the Lead Outside Director for Cerulean Pharma, Inc., a private company focused on innovative oncology therapies.
+William H. Rastetter, Ph.D. has served on the Board of Directors since February 2010 and as Chairman of the Board of Directors since May 2011.
+Currently, he serves as the Chairman of the Board of Directors for Fate Therapeutics, a publicly traded company focused on cellular therapies, as well as for Daré Bioscience, Inc. (previously known as Cerulean Pharma Inc.), a publicly traded company focused on women’s health care.
+Dr. Rastetter also serves on the Board of Directors for Regulus Therapeutics Inc., a publicly traded company focused on RNA based therapeutics, and Grail, Inc., a private company developing deep sequencing approaches for disease diagnosis, with an initial focus on the early diagnosis of cancer.
+Dr. Rastetter serves as an advisor to SVB Leerink and Illumina Ventures.
 Dr. Rastetter was a partner in the venture capital firm, Venrock, from 2006 through early 2013 and was Executive Chairman of Biogen Idec, Inc. from 2003 to 2005.
 Earlier, he served as Chairman and Chief Executive Officer of IDEC Pharmaceuticals Corporation until its merger with Biogen in 2003; he joined IDEC Corporation as its Chief Executive Officer at the company’s founding in 1986.
 From 1984 to 1986, Dr. Rastetter was Director of Corporate Ventures at Genentech, where from 1982 to 1984 he held scientific positions.
 He held a series of faculty positions including Associate Professor at the Massachusetts Institute of Technology (“MIT”) from 1975 to 1982.
-Dr. Rastetter has a Bachelor of Science degree in chemistry from MIT, and received Master of Art and doctorate degrees in chemistry from Harvard University.
+Dr. Rastetter has a B.S. in chemistry from MIT and received Master of Art and doctorate degrees in chemistry from Harvard University.

 Kevin C. Gorman, Ph.D.